fragcolor-xyz/shards-examples/tutorials/yes-no-game/steps/step-4.md

     ```

 To end a round, the user has to give an answer or wait for the timer to expire.
-We will be tackling the implementation of the timer in the following step.
-For now, let us take a look at handling user input.
+Let us first take a look at handling user input.

 ## User Input